CenturyLinkCloud/PublicKB/Blueprints/blueprints-script-and-software-package-management.md

         </p>
       </td>
       <td>
-        <p>Additional description to communicate the meaning/use of the Parameter.&nbsp; If specified this will be displayed below the input field on the Blueprint deployment form.</p>
+        <p>Additional description to communicate the meaning/use of the Parameter.
+If specified this will be displayed below the input field on the Blueprint deployment form.</p>
         <p><em>Ignored if Prompt = ‘none’</em>
         </p>
       </td>